oliviazhang0809/cassandra-sandbox/README.md

 ## Introduction

-This program is a multi-VM Vagrant-based Puppet development environment used for creating and testing cassandra cluster.
+This program is a multi-VM Vagrant-based Puppet development environment used for creating and testing cassandra cluster, tested on both virtualbox and c3 (openstack).

+* `puppet` - puppet master node
 * `seed` - cassandra seed node
 * `child1` - cassandra client node
 * `child2` - cassandra client node